Frequently Asked Questions

 Federal regulations require that Benedictine University establish standards of Satisfactory Academic Progress (SAP) for students to receive federal financial aid funds.
 Minimum standards of academic progress are established to encourage students to successfully complete coursework for which financial aid is received and to make progress toward a degree.

-The Office of Financial Aid uses a standard cost of attendance budget to calculate educational costs.
+Cost of Attendance – The Office of Financial Aid uses an average cost of attendance budget to calculate educational costs.
 Federal regulations require the university to set a limit on the amount of aid the student can receive.
 This means the student’s total financial aid offered—i.e. scholarships, grants, loans, work-study and other resources—cannot exceed the student’s cost of attendance budget.
-This typically represents the costs of two semesters in the academic year based on the academic program and admitted term, full-time enrollment in each semester, and living arrangements (on campus, off campus or with parents).
+The cost of attendance typically represents the academic year—two semesters enrolled full-time in each semester with living arrangements (on campus, off campus or with parents).
 The student’s financial aid offer cannot exceed the university’s cost of attendance budget minus the Federal’s Student Aid Index (SAI).

 These costs are estimates of the most common expenses that students may come across during their enrollment and are provided for budgeting purposes only.